What Is a Birth Injury?

 However, some medical professionals do not uphold the standard of care and cause preventable harm.

-Here are some examples of situations that could be considered birth injury medical malpractice.
+Below are examples of situations that could be considered birth injury medical malpractice.

 C-section injuries happen when a doctor performs an unsafe cesarean section, leading to complications that may affect both the mother and baby.